LED Headlight Conversion Bulbs - A Cost-Effective Way to Better Lighting For more information, please visit

 We have conversion LED headlight bulb kits for a wide range of vehicles, from current models to early US market vehicles (mid-1980s) with composite headlamp assemblies.
 Although easy to install, it may take up more space in your headlamp assembly due to the larger overall size of the bulb housing.
 For this reason, we recommend measuring your available space before ordering a replacement bulb.

-Please note!
-LED headlight bulbs are suitable only as replacements for halogen bulbs, and are NOT compatible with factory HID/Xenon setups.
+please note!
+LED headlight bulbs are only suitable as replacements for halogen bulbs and are not compatible with factory HID/Xenon setups.

-LEDs are extremely resistant to shocks and vibrations, and come sealed in moisture-proof casings.
-This allows them to provide anywhere from 10,000 - 50,000 hours of service, depending on design and other factors.
-If you measure that against the typical incandescent headlight bulb lifespan of 1,000 - 2,000 hours, it's easy to see how LED headlight bulbs can last a lifetime once they're fitted to your car or truck.
+The LED is highly resistant to shock and vibration and is sealed in a moisture-proof case.
+This can provide between 10,000 and 50,000 hours of service, depending on design and other factors.
+Measuring this compared to a typical incandescent headlight bulb's lifespan of 1,000 to 2,000 hours, here's how LED headlight bulbs can extend their lifespan once installed in your car or truck. is easy to understand.